Cambodia Malaria Elimination Project (CMEP)

 Malaria prevention and control efforts by the Royal Government of Cambodia and the U.S. President’s Malaria Initiative, with URC as a key implementing partner, have led Cambodia closer to achieving malaria elimination by 2025.

 Challenges in scaling up and maintaining malaria elimination efforts include the high transmission rate in forest goer and mobile and migrant populations along Cambodia’s borders.
-Well known as epicenters for multidrug-resistant malaria development, these border areas and hard-to-reach populations require intensified coverage of targeted services.
+Well known as epicenters for multidrug-resistant malaria development, these border areas and hard-to-reach populations have required intensified coverage of targeted services.

-Cambodia’s National Center for Parasitology, Entomology and Malaria Control (CNM), while making great strides in malaria control efforts, needs support to expand the model elimination package to all operational districts (ODs), strengthen surveillance efforts, and improve the decentralized capability to prevent, diagnose, and treat malaria to reach elimination targets.
-An elimination package incorporating the 1-3-7 surveillance approach – report confirmed malaria cases within one day, investigate confirmed cases within three days, and apply control measured to prevent further transmission within seven days – as well as directly observed therapy (DOT) and follow-up microscopy are all used to successfully reduce the number of malaria cases in pilot ODs.
+While Cambodia’s National Center for Parasitology, Entomology and Malaria Control (CNM) already made great strides in malaria control efforts, more control measures were needed.
+With the support of the Cambodia Malaria Elimination Project (CMEP), they expanded the model elimination package to all operational districts (ODs), strengthened surveillance efforts, and improved the decentralized capability to prevent, diagnose, and treat malaria to reach elimination targets.
+An elimination package incorporating the 1-3-7 surveillance approach – to report confirmed malaria cases within one day, investigate confirmed cases within three days, and apply control measured to prevent further transmission within seven days – as well as directly observed therapy (DOT) and follow-up microscopy were all used to successfully reduce the number of malaria cases in pilot ODs.

 Overview and Objectives

-CMEP supports CNM to implement a full suite of malaria control and elimination activities.
-These include use of the model elimination package in target ODs, as well as prevention, testing and case finding, surveillance, and monitoring and evaluation in all nine project ODs.
+CMEP supported CNM to implement a full suite of malaria control and elimination activities.
+These included the use of the model elimination package in target ODs, as well as prevention, testing and case finding, surveillance, and monitoring and evaluation in all nine project ODs.

-The nine ODs are located in Pursat, Battambang, and Pailin Provinces.
+The nine target ODs of the CMEP project were located in Pursat, Battambang, and Pailin Provinces.

 Between 2000 and 2019, the number of malaria cases in Cambodia decreased by 80%.
 Malaria deaths declined by 100% to zero deaths nationwide.
-Cambodia is now on track to eliminate Plasmodium falciparum (Pf) malaria by 2023, and all species of malaria, including Plasmodium vivax (Pv), by 2025.
+Cambodia is on track to eliminate Plasmodium falciparum (Pf) malaria by 2023, and all species of malaria, including Plasmodium vivax (Pv), by 2025.
 Seven out of the nine project-supported ODs reached elimination status by 2020.
-The two remaining ODs are implementing partial elimination activities as they transition from control to elimination.
+CMEP implemented partial elimination activities in the two remaining ODs as they transitioned from control to elimination.
 The project successfully contributed to the reduction of multidrug-resistant P.f. malaria.
-Below are some highlights of URC achievements under CMEP:
+URC’s achievements under CMEP included: